fab33150/Pagination-project/README.md

-The is a program that takes a list of students and displays it in simpler form to making easier to browser through the list.
+The is a program that takes a list of students and displays it in simpler form to making easier to browse through the list.